lsst-dm/dmtn-264/index.rst

-If you want to be able to see what queries are running, you can use kubectl to create a shell in the UWS pod, and locally connect to the postgres database.
+If you want to be able to see what queries are running, you can use kubectl to create a shell in the UWS pod, and locally connect to the Postgres database.
 This stores what the status of each query is, including what user has created the query.